 Leon has served in the United States Army and in the Pennsylvania National Guard.
 Leon continues his life of service through his policing career and is honored to be seen by peers and professionals as a trusted resource and advisor for all things police administration- and police accreditation-related.

 Rhonda Diercks is currently employed as the Manager of Accreditation and Professional Standards with Carnegie Mellon University Police Department.
-In addition to managing the accreditation program, Rhonda is also responsible for Clery and UCR reporting.
-Rhonda’s agency has been Accredited by the Pennsylvania Law Enforcement Accreditation Commission since 2007.
-Rhonda’s agency was the first university police department in the state of Pennsylvania to be accredited.
+In addition to managing the accreditation program, Rhonda is also responsible for Clery and Uniform Crime (UCR) Reporting.
+Rhonda’s agency has been accredited by the Pennsylvania Law Enforcement Accreditation Commission since 2007.
+Rhonda’s agency was the first university police department in the Commonwealth of Pennsylvania to be accredited.

-Rhonda is an assessor for the PLEAC program.
+Rhonda is an assessor for the Pennsylvania Chiefs of Police Association's Law Enforcement Accreditation Program.
 She earned her bachelors degree from Duquesne University and her PA Municipal Police Officers’ Education & Training Commission Act 120 from Indiana University of Pennsylvania.
 Rhonda is also an instructor with the Pennsylvania Motorcycle Safety Program.

 Jason Hendershot is currently employed as the Chief of Police/ Director of Public Safety & Emergency Management with the Clarion University Police Department.
 Jason was hired as the Chief at Clarion University of Pennsylvania in 2015.
 Prior to working for Clarion University, he worked for the Carnegie Mellon University(CMU) Police Department for 16 years.
 During his time with CMU he served as the Accreditation Manger for 6 years until his departure in late 2014.